 Lisa Myers Bulmash is a collage and book artist who works primarily in acrylics, paper and found objects.
 Informally trained, Myers Bulmash began her career making handmade cards.
 After her father’s death in 2006, the artist felt compelled to take more personal risks in her creative life.
 Questions of identity, family relationships and the human impulse toward sanctuary now drive most of her work.
 The artist aims to nudge the viewer into recognizing our shared stories, especially those narratives that are usually experienced in isolation.

-Myers Bulmash is the winner of a 2016 Sustainable Arts Foundation grant, an award to support artists with children under age 18.
-She has served as a public speaker for Artist Trust, connecting Puget Sound artists with career resources.
-Her work and commentary have been highlighted in five books as well.
+Collage work by Myers Bulmash resides in the city of Seattle’s Portable Works Collection, which includes art by Barbara Earl Thomas, Dale Chihuly and Kara Walker.
+She is also the winner of a 2016 Sustainable Arts Foundation grant, an award to support artists with children under age 18.
+The artist’s work and commentary have been highlighted in five books as well.
 Myers Bulmash exhibits her work in group and solo shows throughout the Seattle metro area.